History of Newcastle upon Tyne: Roman settlement

 The history of Newcastle dates from AD 122, when the Romans built the first bridge to cross the River Tyne at that point.
 The bridge was called Pons Aelius or 'Bridge of Aelius', Aelius being the family name of Roman Emperor Hadrian, who was responsible for the Roman wall built across northern England along the Tyne–Solway gap.
 Hadrian's Wall ran through present-day Newcastle, with stretches of wall and turrets visible along the West Road, and at a temple in Benwell.
 Traces of a milecastle were found on Westgate Road, midway between Clayton Street and Grainger Street, and it is likely that the course of the wall corresponded to present-day Westgate Road.
 The course of the wall can be traced eastwards to the Segedunum Roman fort at Wallsend, with the fort of Arbeia down-river at the mouth of the Tyne, on the south bank in what is now South Shields.
 The Tyne was then a wider, shallower river at this point and it is thought that the bridge was probably about 700 ft long, made of wood and supported on stone piers.
 It is probable that it was sited near the current Swing Bridge, due to the fact that Roman artefacts were found there during the building of the latter bridge.
 Hadrian himself probably visited the site in 122.
 A shrine was set up on the completed bridge in 123 by the 6th Legion, with two altars to Neptune and Oceanus respectively.
 The two altars were subsequently found in the river and are on display in the Great North Museum in Newcastle.

 The Romans built a stone-walled fort in 150 to protect the river crossing which was at the foot of the Tyne Gorge, and this took the name of the bridge so that the whole settlement was known as Pons Aelius.
 The fort was situated on a rocky outcrop overlooking the new bridge, on the site of the present Castle Keep.
 Pons Aelius is last mentioned in 400, in a Roman document listing all of the Roman military outposts.
 It is likely that nestling in the shadow of the fort would have been a small vicus, or village.
 Unfortunately, no buildings have been detected; only a few pieces of flagging.
 It is clear that there was a Roman cemetery near Clavering Place, behind the Central station, as a number of Roman coffins and sarcophagi have been unearthed there.

 Despite the presence of the bridge, the settlement of Pons Aelius was not particularly important among the northern Roman settlements.
 The most important stations were those on the highway of Dere Street running from Eboracum (York) through Corstopitum (Corbridge) and to the lands north of the Wall.
-Corstopitum, being a major arsenal and supply centre, was much larger and more populous than Pons Aelius.
+Corstopitum, being a major arsenal and supply centre, is thought to have been much larger and more populous than Pons Aelius.